VaishnavNanda/TSA_EXP8/README.md

-## Developed By : Vaishnav nanda
+# Developed by: S VAISHNAV NANDA
-## Register No. : 212222240112
+# Reg no: 212222240112

-# Ex.No: 08     MOVINTG AVERAGE MODEL AND EXPONENTIAL SMOOTHING
+# Ex.No: 08     MOVINIG AVERAGE MODEL AND EXPONENTIAL SMOOTHING
 ### Date:

 ### AIM:
 To implement Moving Average Model and Exponential smoothing Using Python.
 ### ALGORITHM:
 1. Import necessary libraries
-2. Read the Meta Stock series data from a CSV file,Display the shape and the first 20 rows of the dataset
+2. Read the meta stock price for  time series data from a CSV file,Display the shape and the first 20 rows of the dataset
 3. Set the figure size for plots
 4. Suppress warnings